Grand Canal in Venice from Acadamia Bridge during sunset

 There are a few options on how to do this.
 Two of them include an insanely curvy and crowded two-lane road, so keep that in mind as you decide, especially if you’re prone to motion sickness.

-- Option 2: Take the ferry.
+• Option 2: Take the ferry.
 This is definitely the most beautiful way to pull up to each town.
-From Sorrento, this is 30 minutes and €15 one-way to Positano and 1 hour and €16.50 one-way to Amalfi.
+From Sorrento, this is 40 minutes and €18 – 22 one-way to Positano and one hour and €25 one-way to Amalfi.
 Though it won’t happen often, ferries get cancelled if sea conditions are too rough, so allow some flexibility in your plans.
-Below is a map of the ferry station in Sorrento.
-You can’t tell from the map, but it requires walking down a staircase.
+Here is the ferry station in Sorrento on Google Maps.
+You can’t tell from the map, but it requires walking down a staircase or using the elevator.
 Check out the ferry schedules here.

-- Option 3: Hire a private car.
+• Option 3: Hire a private car.
 This is not a cheap option, but might be worth it with a large enough group.
 You’ll have to search for price quotes online depending on the car size, company, and pick up and drop off locations.
-But as an idea, a private transfer from Rome to Positano or Amalfi might cost around €500.
+But as an idea, a private transfer from Rome to Positano or Amalfi might cost around €600.
 If you do hire a private car, I recommend including a stop in Pompeii between Rome and the Amalfi Coast.
 That way, you’re saving a good amount of hassle between all the train transfers, luggage holding, and buses!

 What to Do in the Amalfi Coast (Two Days)